EtimfonIkpong/Polymarket-Hyperliquid-Hedgers/METHODOLOGY.md

 The research set out to find whether systematic cross-platform hedging exists between Polymarket and trade.xyz.
 After a rigorous search of 338 million fills matched against 63,264 real wallets:

 Only 0.19% of Finance bettors had any strict asset-and-time overlap with trade.xyz.
 Of those, the dominant behaviour was directional amplification (doubling down), not risk reduction.
 The median PM/HL ratio of 0.002 means Polymarket bets are economically negligible relative to Hyperliquid positions.
-Activity was concentrated almost entirely in trade.xyz's first two months of operation and collapsed to near-zero by mid-2026 — characteristic of launch-window exploration rather than persistent strategy.
+Activity was concentrated almost entirely in trade.xyz's first two months of operation and collapsed to near-zero by mid-2026.

 The most accurate characterisation of the observed behaviour is: a small number of Hyperliquid traders occasionally place small, correlated bets on Polymarket about assets they are already trading.
 This is not hedging in any economically meaningful sense.
 Cross-platform hedging between Polymarket and trade.xyz, at this point in time, essentially does not exist at detectable scale.